 - collecting the key for the flat from the TOAS housing office

-- opening a bank account, paying the rent and Student Union's (Tamy) membership fee.
+- opening a bank account, paying the rent and Student Union's (TREY) membership fee.

-Students coming from SEPA countries do not necessarily need a Finnish bank account.
+- students coming from SEPA countries do not necessarily need a Finnish bank account.
 Finnish banks offer a variety of services to temporary residents in Finland.
-Information on services of different banks is available on the page of the Student Union.

 - registering at the University (see below)

-- activating the Basic User Account after registering at the University
+- activating the user acount after registering at the University, at IT Helpdesk

 - enrolling on courses in NettiOpsu, on a sign-up list at your Faculty’s noticeboard, or by contacting the teacher personally